 The interweaving of self-Country-community has been practiced by Australian Aboriginal people, within one of the world's oldest continuous living cultures, for tens of thousands of years.
 Country encompasses the sky, water, land, wisdom and communities of human and non-human life; without Country, we would not be.
 By bringing our sensory awareness to the world around, and within us, we can reconnect to the source of life; this brings feelings of restoration, renewal, and creativity, inspiring us to care for the world.

-This event is being held in collaboration with:
+This project was produced in collaboration with:

 Contemplative Studies Centre

 The Contemplative Studies Centre fuses contemplative wisdom, innovative research, lifelong education, authentic dialogue and practice in the pursuit of knowledge to allow us, our society, and our world to flourish.